How to cope with change

 We often write about the benefits of exercise for physical and emotional health.
-Several studies have found that the combination of exercise and exposure to the outdoors is a bit of a magic combination for emotional and mental health – it’s now considered to a key therapeutic component of any strategy to combat depression, anxiety, and stress.
-Cycling comes up again and again as particularly useful for positive mental health – it’s easily accessible to most of us and the rhythmic, aerobic and low impact nature of cycling, much like other motor skills, has known brain boosting benefits.
+Several studies have found that the combination of exercise and exposure to the outdoors is a magic combination for our emotional and mental health.
+So much so, that it’s now considered to a key therapeutic component of any strategy to combat depression, anxiety, and stress.
+Cycling comes up again and again as particularly useful for positive mental health – it’s easily accessible to most of us and the rhythmic, aerobic, and low impact nature of cycling, much like other motor skills, has known brain boosting benefits.
+Read on to learn more about cycling mental health benefits.

 “Physical and emotional health is now considered to a key therapeutic component of any strategy to combat depression, anxiety, and stress.”